CyVerse-learning-materials/learning-center-faq/Discovery-environment-faq.rst

 *Why is my analysis sitting in the Submitted state for so long?*
 ==================================================================

 Analyses that use an app that runs on an HPC system can remain in the Submitted state for hours or even days.
 They may sit in in the queue in Submitted state waiting to run, along with other possibly long-running jobs that were in the queue first.
 Therefore, it may take several days for your analysis to get its turn to run.
-Once your analysis runs, its results will be returned to the Data Store and the DE status will change to Completed.
+Once your analysis runs, its results will be returned to the Data Store and you will get a Notification that the analysis status has changed to Completed.

 ----

 *Is there a limit to how many analyses (jobs) I can run at the same time in the Discovery Environment?*
 ===============================================================================================================

 Only 8 of your analyses will run at the same time.
-It’s fine to launch more, but they will not run until some of your analyses have completed.
+You can launch more, but they will not run until some of your analyses have completed.

 ----